erszcz/docsh/notes.md

     * guess the source destination (just assume/hardcode a valid value for Kerl)
     * rewrite the source path
     * write the module to docsh cache

+# 2017-05-16 False warning on EDoc / source availability

+A module for which we inferred the source file, once written do docsh cache, when processed again with h(Mod, Fun) still warns about source code unavailability.
+The docs extracted from source code are available, though, as they're already written to the cached .beam file's ExDc chunk.